freyreeste/datasciencecoursera/codebook.md

 5. Creating a second, independent tidy data set with the average of each variable for each activity and each subject +Making second tidy data set
         +Writing second tidy data set in txt file

-any other information about how you did the data collection/study design.
-For example, are these the first 20 patients that walked into the clinic?
-Are they 20 highly selected patients by some characteristic like age?
-Are they randomized to treatments?